cambridgeltl/subcategorization-frames-and-learner-English-data/README.md

 **ef1000**:

 This directory contains the gold standard annotations of the dependencies, SCFs, and learner errors for 1000 sentences sampled from EF-Cambridge Open Language Database (EFCAMDAT), a large-scale learner English corpus.
-For details of the annotations, please refer to (Huang et al., 2018) and (Huang, 2018)
+For the details of the annotations, please refer to (Huang et al., 2018) and (Huang, 2018)

 **scf_identifier**: